natecostello/van_two_point_oh/blog/2021-6-27-fridge-freezer-unboxing/fridge-unboxing.md

 	# source: [vecteezy]
 	# url: url
 ---
-This is **Sophia's** first *post*.
-It describes our unboxing... which is very great and interesting.
+**TLDR: This is **Sophia's** first *post*.
+It describes our unboxing... which is very great and interesting.**<!--excerpt-->

 I could go on and on and on and on... but first I would like to offer more details on how to open a box.

 ## How to Open a Box